-Algorithmic aspects of game theory Synopsis of course - draft
+Algorithmic aspects of game theory

+Synopsis of course - draft

 Damian Niwiński University of Warsaw

-Fall semester 2012
+March 19, 2019

+Contents

-Chapter 1
+1 Get Getting started

+1.1 Do games need a theory?
+2

+1.1.1 Social games 3

+1.2 Game Hex 3

+1.3 Infinite games 5

+1.3.1 Choquet game 6

+1.3.2 Infinite XOR 6

+2 Determinacy of chess 9

+2.1 Arenas 9

+10

+2.2 12

+13

+2.3 15

+15

+16

+17

+2.4 18

+3 Parity games 20

+3.1 Games on colored graphs 20

+3.2 · · · · · · · · · · · · · · · · · · · 21

+22

+23

+3.3 26

+26

+4 Mea anpayoff games 28

 Getting started

-These notes accompany the course given at the University of Warsaw in Fall semester 2012.
-The author highly appreciates any feedback from the audience.

-Lecture 2.10.2012
+I started to compose these notes during my course at the University of Warsaw in 2012.
+I am currently revising and extending them at the Fall semester of 2015.
+I am highly indebt for the feedback I have received from students of all periods.
+The course and consequently the notes are based on the work of many authors, the references at the end are by far not complete.
+I apologize to all those to whom the credit has not been explicitly given.

-1.1 Do games need a theory ?
+1.1 Do games need a theory?

 The role of an abstract mathematical theory is twofold: it should help to explain empirical reality like, e.g., in physics and other natural sciences, but it may also help to design/construct some useful real objects, like in engineering.
 A good example is Turing machine.
 It was invented as a mathematical model of a human being performing computation, and later became a basis for a general purpose computer.

-empirical reality \rightarrow abstraction \rightarrow created reality

-human's computation \rightarrow Turing machine \rightarrow computer program
+''' empirical reality \rightarrow abstraction \rightarrow created reality human's computation \rightarrow Turing machine \rightarrow computer program '''

 Game theory has two sources, which issue two concepts of a game.
 Games in extensive form is a mathematical abstraction of social games, like board games or card games.
 Such games can be implemented as computer games played for entertainment, but they can also give an idea to construct some useful algorithm, e.g., for program verification.
 Games in strategic form model rational human behavior, especially decision making in presence of conflicts.
 They can be used to make prediction, e.g., of behavior of markets, and also to design some frame of economic action (mechanism design).

-social gaming \rightarrow extensive games \rightarrow verification algorithms,

-computer games, \dots
+'''

-decision making \rightarrow strategic games \rightarrow prediction, mechanism design,
+social gaming \rightarrow extensive games \rightarrow verification algorithms, computer games, ... decision making \rightarrow strategic games \rightarrow prediction, mechanism design, ...

+'''

 Games in extensive form can be presented as a special case of strategic games, but this abstraction is not always useful.

 Remark.
 In some sense, social games anticipated game theory, as they are often metaphors of human dealing with conflicts, cf. the rules of chess or Go.

 1.1.1 Social games

 We list few examples of games and informally point some features, which can be present (+) or absent (-) in a particular game: randomness, completeness of information, and simultaneous (as opposite to turn-based) moves.

 players randomness full information simultaneous moves

 chess 2 +

 football 22 (2 teams) + + (?) +

 diplomacy 7 + +

-sea battle 2 - +
+sea battle 2 +

-Go 2 + -
+Go 2 +

 solitaire 1 +

-bridge 4 (2 teams) + -
+bridge 4 (2 teams) +

-Yahtzee 1^{+} + +
+Yahtzee 1+ + +

-$minesweeper^a$ 1 -
+minesweeper ^a 1

-don't get angry ^b 2-6 + +
+don't get angry b 2-6 + +

-^{a}Fixed setting.
+^aFixed setting.

-b In Poland called Chińczyk.

-Convention about names While considering a two player game, we usually name the players: Eve and Adam and, unless stated otherwise, Eve is the player who starts the game.
+Convention about names

+While considering a two player game, we usually name the players: Eve and Adam and, unless stated otherwise, Eve is the player who starts the game.